QuTech-Delft/OpenQL/docs/compiler_passes.rst

 	are replaced by equivalent sequences of primitive gates when the latter leads to a shorter execution time.
 	Clifford gates are recognized by their name and use is made of the property that clifford gates form a group of 24 elements.
-	The clifford optimization pass is not generally available yet; it is in the OpenQL mapper branch.
 	Clifford optimization is called before and after the mapping pass.
 	See :ref:`optimization`.